-8. Size up
+18. Size up

-Consider the size of your island when selecting the right lighting for the space.
+Consider your kitchen island size when selecting the right lighting for the space.
 In a generously sized kitchen your island will also be sized up.

-This extra-large island demonstrates the need for a couple of oversized pendants to light up the whole space without overcrowding form above.
+This extra-large island demonstrates the need for a couple of oversized pendants to light up the whole space without overcrowding above.
 Choosing glass shades stops the lights from overpowering, too.

-9. Big up the bulb
+19. Big up the bulb

-10. Be as bold as brass
+20. Be as bold as brass

 How do you pick a light for a kitchen island?